simeonkanani/convert-mp4-to-mp3/README.md

 # move your mp4 files inside the input folder

-# run the script #convert-mp4-to-mp3 inside the batch folder
+# run the script convert.sh inside the batch folder

 # the mp4 files will be converted and stored in the output folder.